 28.12.6 Incidental expenses are those which arose out of the pursuit of an appeal.
 They might include travelling expenses or photocopying expenses.
 Expenses should be reasonable and proportionate.
 The claim should be supported by evidence in the form of receipts.
 Where the claim relates to travel expenses, these should be at the lowest rate that could be obtained taking account of the circumstances of the claim.

-28.12.7 A claim for expenses should be made on a Complaints Expenses form and submitted to the Director of the Senate Office within 20 working days of the date of the letter of outcome of the appeal.
+28.12.7 A claim for expenses should be made on a Complaints Expenses form and submitted to the Head of Senate Office within 20 working days of the date of the letter of outcome of the appeal.